rahulgurujala/excel-helper/README.md

 ## Usage

-Here's a quick example of how to use ExcelHelper:
+Here's a quick example of how to use ExcelHelper (for comprehensive documentations refer [Wiki](https://github.com/rahulgurujala/excel-helper/wiki)):

 ```python
 from excel_helper import ExcelHelper